oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

    ![Dynamic Actions Tab](images/new-da.png)

-5. In the Property Editor with **New** selected, edit the following:
+5. In the Property Editor with **New** selected, enter/select the following:

     - Identification > Name: **action-open-map**